General Connections, Exponential Maps, and Second-order Differential Equations: Connections and their quasisprays

 it follows that $G_H(TTM)$ is an affine bundle (bundle of affine spaces, {\em vs.} vector spaces).
 Thus a connection, being a section of this bundle, provides a choice of distinguished point in each fiber, hence a vector bundle structure on this affine bundle.

 If we wish to consider only those connections compatible with a given quasispray, we just replace arbitrary elements of $\gl_n$ with those having a first column comprised entirely of zeros.
 Note that this yields an affine subbundle $G_H^S(TTM)$ of $G_H(TTM)$, with fibers being pencils of possible horizontal spaces. \begin{theorem}[extended APS] Given a quasispray $S$ on $M$, there exists a compatible connection $\H$ in $TTM$. \end{theorem} Since the fibers of $G_H^S(TTM)$ are contractible, this is an easy exercise in obstruction theory \cite[Ch.\,8]{DP}; however, an explicit construction is desirable to provide a concrete representation for our extension of the Ambrose-Palais-Singer correspondence, and we gave a detailed proof in \cite{DRP4}.

-For the convenience of the reader, we provide a brief sketch of the proof.
-It mostly follows the usual outline \cite[proof of Thm.\,2.98, pp.\,97ff\,]{P}, but (as noted earlier) the exponential maps {\em do not\/} map radial lines in the tangent space into geodesics in the base, so considerable extra care is required to use correct pre-images of geodesics instead.
+For the convenience of the reader, we repeat the complete proof.
+First, we provide a brief sketch.
+It mostly follows the usual outline \cite[proof of Thm.\,2.98, pp.\,97ff\,]{P}, but (as noted earlier) the exponential maps {\em do not\/} map radial lines in the tangent space into geodesics in the base, so considerable extra care is required to use correct pre-images of geodesics instead. \begin{proof} Let $\P$ denote the local flow of $S$ and $\g$ an integral curve of $S$ with $\g(0) = v \in T_p M$.
+The basic idea is to use $S$ and $\P$ to {\em define\/} notions of {\em horizontal\/} and {\em parallel\/} which will coincide with the usual ones along $\g$ for any $\H \nd S$.
+This is essentially the same as the usual construction \cite{P}.
+The problem is that for inhomogeneous $S$, the ray $\{tv\}$ in $T_p M$ does {\em not\/} exponentiate to a geodesic in $M$.